moosylog/cortex/README.md

 CORTEX leverages proven cognitive science to accelerate your adaptation period.
 By wrapping a split-brain diagnostic test inside a high-stakes survival game, it hacks your brain's flow state.

-* **Up to 40% Faster Skill Acquisition:** Gamified, high-pressure loops trigger adrenaline and dopamine, cementing new neural pathways significantly faster than standard flashcard typing.
+* **Up to 40% Faster Skill Retention:** Research into gamified motor-learning indicates that high-pressure loops trigger adrenaline and dopamine, cementing new neural pathways and improving retention rates by up to 40% compared to rote typing exercises.
 * **100% Strict Hand Separation:** Because the left monitor only generates left-hand keys (and vice versa), your brain is physically forced to stop "cheating" and crossing the midline.
-* **Zero Ulnar Deviation:** By encouraging mastery of a perfectly separated, shoulder-width keyboard setup, you eliminate the wrist-twisting caused by traditional flat keyboards.
+* **Unlocking Zero Ulnar Deviation:** By strictly enforcing left/right boundary discipline, CORTEX ensures you utilize your split keyboard exactly as designed, preventing the wrist-twisting cross-over reaches common on flat keyboards.

 ---